netzgestaltung/OTPencryptedAjax/README.md

      PIN:       ___________
                   [decrypt]

-after the user enters his username, he will be given a random number in the challenge field.
+After the user enters his username, he will be given a random number in the challenge field.
 With the challenge the user doesn't have to enter his secret PIN to the web-form.
 Instead he or she uses the following algorithm to calculate a one-time PIN.